Streamline your search for freelance work by setting up profiles on the top freelance websites.

 4. LinkedIn and LinkedIn Services Marketplace

 Whatever your field, especially if you're a creative, you should have a LinkedIn profile.
-Keeping your profile up to date helps you build your network and connect with people via the integrated messaging system.
+Keeping it up to date helps you build your network and connect with potential clients through direct messaging.

-You can post examples of your work for each role you've had, making it more than just a resume.
-And by having your skills searchable on this platform, you're bound to bring in some traffic to your profile and connect with people who may be looking for your exact design expertise.
+You can post examples of your work for each role, making it more than just a resume.
+By having your skills searchable on this platform, you're bound to draw attention from prospective employers.

 5. We Work Remotely

-We Work Remotely boasts that they get around 4.5 million visitors to their job board.
-That’s huge.
-They have a multitude of job postings in categories like programming, design, sales, marketing, customer support, and more.
-We Work Remotely is one of the most well-known sites for online jobs, including both freelance and fulltime gigs.
+We Work Remotely boasts around 4.5 million visitors to its job boards.
+That's huge for a platform with job postings in categories like programming, design, sales, marketing, and customer support.

 6. Behance